Massachusetts Workers’ Compensation Attorney Case

 The general contractor stated that it was the job of the flooring subcontractor to secure the area.
 On the other hand, the flooring subcontractor believed that the installer was responsible.
 Over time, the installer finally agreed that they did construct a barricade to prevent traffic, but they had removed it so that they could finish part of the job.
 The plaintiff stated throughout that there were no warnings of danger in the area.

-During the latter part of 1997, a discovery period took place when all of the involved parties were questioned.
+During the latter part of the year, a discovery period took place when all of the involved parties were questioned.
 During this time the plaintiff stated that she received several injuries in the fall.
 These included a closed head injury, a concussion, a sprain of the neck, short term memory loss, and fatigue.
 To go along with this, she also stated that she obtained several bruises and contusions during the incident.
 For approximately two years, the plaintiff underwent treatment for the injuries.

 Due to her injuries, the plaintiff contended that she incurred a loss of wages.
 In a complicated case, this was one area that was talked about a lot.
 Immediately following the incident, the plaintiff missed three months of work.
 After this, she went back to work for a little over two years.
 At this time the business was sold, and she lost her job.
 This is when the plaintiff’s physicians stated that she could not find another job due to the closed head injury that she had received years before.